-The results of the organisation culture survey are shown in Table 1.
-It is clear that a task culture is preferred by those in the organisation.
-Handy (1985) describes task culture as being best suited to groups, project teams or task forces which are formed for a specific purpose, which very much describes the job nature in the public sector organisation.
-Individuals in the department belong to his/her own project team for each project and are highly likely to work with a different team of people in each new project.
+Task culture is found to be more preferable by the professionals in the organisation.
+According to Handy (1985), task culture is best suited to groups, project teams or task forces which are formed for a specific purpose, which very much describes the job nature in the public sector organisation.
+Individuals in the organisation belong to his/her own project team for each project and are highly likely to work with a different team of people in each new project.